robstermarinho/RecomendationLinksMRApacheSpark/README.md

 #### 1) Usage
 This is the command to execute the application.
-The first argument is the path to the data set:
+The first argument is the input path.
+There is an example in the project folder: dataset.txt

 ```
-FriendRecommendationMR <project-path>/dataset.txt
+FriendRecommendationMR <input-path> <output-path>
 ```

 #### 2) File Result